shubhamkriitr/ml4hc_nlp/README.md

 Files with `processed_` prefix , have label and processed text pairs, while others will have just processed texts.

+You may use the file `ml4hc_nlp_200k_processed_data.zip` shared in the drive to get the final processed data for next steps.
 ## Training and testing Word2Vec Model

 - **Training the embedding model**